 Find the best library databases for your research.

-It contains thousands of academic journals, the majority in full text HTML and PDF formats, and hundreds of podcasts and transcripts from NPR, CNN, and and CBC.
+It also includes hundreds of podcasts and transcripts from NPR, CNN, and and CBC.

 Includes topical articles, maps, photos, illustrations, videos, multimedia clips, and yearbooks from 1993 onward.
 Many entries also list suggested websites and related resources for additional reading on the subject.